Independently in Eastbourne

 She has only made one major accusation within the last year which was investigated by the Police and was found to be unsubstantiated.

-Throughout this time Focus Care Agency has built up an excellent trust relationship with T and a number of outside agencies which has led to professional relationships being developed in order to work collaboratively i.e. the Police, Social Services and GP services in supporting her.
+Throughout this time Focus Care Supported Living has built up an excellent trust relationship with T and a number of outside agencies which has led to professional relationships being developed in order to work collaboratively i.e. the Police, Social Services and GP services in supporting her.

 The impact of this process is that T has learnt to trust the staff.
 She attends her planned activities independently using public transport.
 T has learnt the value of healthy eating and maintains her weight – she is supported to cook fresh food which she does daily.